dennismutuku2005/dennismutuku2005/README.md

 - 🌱 I’m currently a student **Infomation Tech.
 Technical university of kenya**

-- 👨‍💻 All of my projects are available at [dennismuuo.co.ke](dennismuuo.co.ke)
+- 👨‍💻 All of my projects are available at [dennismuuo.co.ke](https://dennismuuo.co.ke)

 - 📫 How to reach me **admin@dennismuuo.co.ke**

-- 📄 Know about my experiences [dennismuuo.co.ke/softwaredev](dennismuuo.co.ke/softwaredev)
+- 📄 Know about my experiences [dennismuuo.co.ke](https://dennismuuo.co.ke/softwaredev)

 - ⚡ Fun fact **We are here to destroy ai**